6 Things You Need to Ask Your GynoSexual Health

 3. Is this level of pain during sex normal?

 Painful intercourse can be caused by a latex allergy or vaginal dryness.
-Sometimes something as simple as using personal lubricant can solve the issue.
+Sometimes something as simple as using personal lubricants can solve the issue.
 Other times, more serious medical issues may be to blame — one of them being cervical cancer.

 “Cervical cancer does not usually show symptoms until later stages, which is why it is essential for women to be regularly screened with a Pap test and pelvic exam,” cautions Lisa Berry, Manager of Media Relations at the Prevent Cancer Foundation.
 “However, a woman should talk to her health care professional right away if she experiences symptoms like bleeding or pain during or after sex, menstrual bleeding that lasts longer and is heavier than usual, or increased or unusual discharge from the vagina.”